Janet Henry (economist): Career

 Henry was born in Bristol in 1969 where she attended Bristol Grammar School, an independent day school.
 She later studied economics at University College London (UCL), graduating in 1990.
 Henry followed her older brother in studying economics and later on stuck with her studies as she learned to appreciate economics and politics, while being quite proficient at the subject.
 During her academic years, pursuing a career in finance was not her ambition.

 After graduating from UCL, Henry aspired to become a foreign correspondent at the Financial Times, however Henry began her career as an Assistant Economist, analysing economic data for Asia under the Economic Intelligence Unit in 1991, and later become the main analyst in 1994.
 The EIU provides business and governments with economic data, and provides detailed reports on trending business challenges through a client based operation.
 While her time at the EIU, she relocated from London to Hong Kong, where she was later scouted by a former EIU colleague to join HSBC near the beginning of the Asian financial crisis.

 By 1996, Henry started her career with HSBC at HSBC Securities as an Asia Economist for two years before moving to HSBCIB (Investment Banking) as a Global Economist for 8 years.
 Henry later on became the Chief European Economist in 2007 for 8 years and finally her current position as Global Chief Economist in 2015.
 Janet Henry will be replacing Stephen D. King as he takes the role Senior Economic Advisor after being with the bank for 17 years.
 Henry will be responsible for HSBC's economic forecasts and reporting to the head of research David May.

 Henry is also a member of Handelsblatt's Shadow ECB Council.

 LSE Emerging Markets Forum 2018

-Henry spoke at the London School of Economics' 9th annual Emerging Markets Forum that was hosted in London, United Kingdoms.
+Henry spoke at the London School of Economics' 9th annual Emerging Markets Forum that was hosted in London, United Kingdom.
 The two-day forum was held at De Vere Grand Connaught Rooms between 9 and 10 March.
 This conference invited over 200 global leaders in the economic field ranging in different industries including real estate, pharmaceuticals and finance.
 This event also hosted a wide range of media coverage including Bloomberg, The Economist, and BBC News.

 Henry participated in a panel discussion on 9 March named "Central Banking and FX – Looking for a route in turbulent waters; Emerging markets challenges in the rate normalisation era", which included five other speakers from the industry, hosted by Esteban Lee, Speakers officer of LSE and moderated by Lyubov Pronina, Bloomberg EMEA reporter.